 There’s an old Chinese proverb about a frog sitting in a well.
 The frog that sits in a well—it reads—only sees his piece of the sky.
 For centuries shipping’s dominance and relative importance to world trade has mean that its sky became everyone’s sky, to the extent that it has skewed everyone’s view of the world we live in.
 But that just isn’t the case now.

 When your industry has genuinely been at the centre of the world, it’s not hard to understand why adjusting to the fact that you don’t even own your own name any longer is tough.
 That’s why IMO’s assertion is beginning to look more like a plea.
-Shipping is becoming less indispensible to the world for all the reasons I outlined last issue—the new Seaconomics is seeing to that.
+Shipping is becoming less indispensable to the world for all the reasons I outlined last issue—the new Seaconomics is seeing to that.
 But the industry is still resolutely refusing to look outside its piece of the sky.

 I read one analyst talking about ship operators needing to concentrate on realising ‘marginal gains’ from digitisation and the role of the maritime press in raising the profile of the industry.
 Well, Hanjin has delivered awareness of the shipping industry that the Ruperts at IMO’s PR agencies overseeing the annual World Maritime Day offensive could only dream about.